rbommel/g3cayley/intrinsics.md

   randomize := true,
   AnalysisLevel := 0) -> MonStgElt, SetMulti
 {Stable reduction type of a quartic via a Cayley octad approach}

+intrinsic QuarticTypeFromDO(DO::SeqEnum :
+  Prime := 0) -> SeqEnum
+{Given Dixmier-Ohno invariants, it returns the reduction type at prime if they are defined over Q and Prime is non-zero.
+Otherwise, it returns two lists of compatible singularity types of these Dixmier-Ohno invariants (in Arnold classification).}

 ```

 ### Quartic/hyperelliptic models